What is the Culture Monitor?

 How do we produce the Culture Monitor?

 As far as possible, we base our research for monitoring on existing sources, publications and datasets.
 Some of these sources cover the entire cultural sector, such as Creative Industry Monitor (Media Perspectives) or the Culture & Media Satellite Account (CBS).
 In addition, the Culture Monitor brings together important data and insights from relevant thematic, sectoral and regional reports at an aggregated level in a central location.
-Examples of sources from which data are collected are leisure research (CBS, Vrijetijdsomnibus [Leisure Omnibus]), the Monitor Amateur Art (LKCA), the Games Monitor (Dutch Game Garden and NEO Observatory), the Heritage monitor (RCE) and the DutchCulture database the DutchCulture database.
+Examples of sources from which data are collected are leisure time research (Boekmanstichting in collaboration with Mulier Institute and CBS, Vrijetijdomnibus), the Monitor Amateur Art (LKCA), the Games Monitor (Dutch Game Garden and NEO Observatory), the Heritage monitor (RCE) and the various trade associations.

-To monitor culture in a sustained and complete manner, we are therefore dependent on available datasets and research results from other organizations.
-We are happy to discuss the inclusion of existing and new data, prioritizing questions and indicators, and coordinating new research projects.
+To monitor culture in a sustained and complete manner, we are therefore dependent on available datasets and research results from other organisations.
+We are happy to discuss the inclusion of existing and new data, prioritising questions and indicators, and coordinating new research projects.
 In this way, together with partners from the (policy) field, we can set up a central place for cultural data and contribute to a strong sector and well-informed cultural policy.

-Who makes the Culture Monitor?
+Who creates the Culture Monitor?

 Maartje Goedhart